 Of course, we only focus on one thing around here: the taste.
 The higher the Brix number, the sweeter the fruit.
 It’s actually quite simple.
 Farmer’s markets will sometimes display the Brix numbers on their produce, but it is rare to see at conventional grocers.
 Central Market is one of the few who talk about it and advertise it, and that’s because our numbers are something to brag about.

-High on the Brix topic of discussion at Central Market right now are a type of apricot called Candycots and then Cherry Plums, weighing in at a whopping 21 points.
-They might be small in size, but they pack quite a punch.
-This unique cross between a cherry and a plum is so sweet this year that the growers are calling them Verry Cherry Plums.
-They’re cute as can be and only available once a year – now – so don’t miss out.
+High on the Brix topic of discussion at Central Market right now is the more than 1 1/2 truck loads of Washingtons State Sweetheart cherries that are arriving this weekend.
+They are weighing in at a whopping 20.5% – 22% points, great for cherries.
+The quality is outstanding this week with a great cherry flavor!
+These guys are going to pack quite a punch whether by themselves or in a slightly more adventurous recipe – so don’t miss out.
 And now that you know what Brix is all about, feel free to ask our Produce Partners about any of your favorite fruits.
 No need to memorize the formula, the true test is in the taste.